Battle of Saint-Malo: Task Force A

 Despite Patton's desire to avoid a siege, Middleton concluded that the German force at Saint-Malo was too strong to be safely bypassed, as it could attack the supply lines supporting the Allied advance into Brittany.
 As a result, he directed that the 83rd Infantry Division capture the area.
 Patton partially overruled him, believing that the Germans would only offer a token defense of the town and the 330th Infantry Regiment would suffice to take it.
-The Army commander preferred that the rest of the 83rd Infantry Division follow the 6th Armored Division to Brest.
+The army commander preferred that the rest of the 83rd Infantry Division follow the 6th Armored Division to Brest.

 Events during the afternoon of 4 August proved that Middleton was correct.
 While the Germans withdrew north in the morning, further heavy fighting during the afternoon indicated that they were strengthening their positions.
 Accordingly, Middleton again ordered the entire 83rd Infantry Division to be concentrated in the Saint-Malo area and then make a quick attack on the town in conjunction with Task Force A in the hope that this would crack the German defenses.
 The remainder of the division arrived at Dol-de-Bretagne on the afternoon of 4 August, and its three regiments were deployed on the eastern side of the Rance.
 The 83rd Infantry Division had landed at Normandy on 19 June, and taken part in the fighting there during July.
 It had overcome strong German resistance during Operation Cobra and followed the 6th Armored Division into Brittany.
 Major General Robert C. Macon had commanded the division since January 1944.

 Attacks made by the American forces on 5 August demonstrated that Saint-Malo would not fall quickly.
 The 331st Infantry Regiment advanced along the coast and penetrated the first line of German defenses near Saint-Benoît-des-Ondes.
-Châteauneuf-d'Ille-et-Vilaine was also captured, Task Force A taking 655 prisoners.
+Châteauneuf-d'Ille-et-Vilaine was also captured, with Task Force A taking 655 prisoners.
 A battalion of the 329th Infantry Regiment crossed the Rance in assault boats as the first stage of an operation intended to rapidly capture Dinard.
 Due to strong German resistance, this unit had to be withdrawn.
 As it was clear that further fighting would be prolonged, Middleton directed Task Force A to disengage from the Saint-Malo area during the night of 5/6 August and resume its mission of securing railway bridges.
 One of the 330th Infantry Regiment's three battalions was detached from 5 August to 25 September to reinforce Task Force A.